5 Reasons Grandparents Can File for Custody of Grandchild

 In general, the court may consider several factors when making this determination, such as a parent’s mental or physical health, their ability to provide for the child’s financial needs, their commitment to providing an emotionally and physically safe environment, their ability to nurture and care for the child, any issues of substance use or abuse that could affect their parenting ability, any criminal history the parent may have, and if they can recognize the needs of the child.

 Ultimately, it is up to a judge or court-appointed social worker/therapist to make this decision.
 However, it is important to recognize that the court’s primary focus is always on what is in the best interest and safety of the child.
-If a parent’s actions or behaviors do not meet this standard, they may be deemed unfit and have their parental rights terminated.
+If a parent’s actions or behaviours do not meet this standard, they may be deemed unfit and have their parental rights terminated.

 Can a child choose to live with a grandparent in Florida?